 The Foundation appropriates program receipts and designated contributions from donors to the University or directly to students of the University.
-For the years ended June 30, 2020 and 2019, the Foundation disbursed approximately \$680,000 and \$744,000, respectively, to the University or directly to students of the University for student scholarships and various university departments.
+For the years ended June 30, 2021 and 2020, the Foundation disbursed approximately \$731,000 and \$680,000, respectively, to the University or directly to students of the University for student scholarships and various university departments.

 The Foundation adopted Accounting Standards Update 2013-06, Services Received from Personnel of an Affiliate, which requires recognition of personnel services received from an affiliate for which the organization was not charged.
-The Foundation received contributed personnel services from the University of approximately \$150,000 and \$144,000 for the years ended June 30, 2020 and 2019, respectively.
-These costs were allocated to management and administrative expenses and development and community relations expenses, in the amounts of \$149,700 and \$0 for June 30, 2020, and \$139,262 and \$4,366 for June 30, 2019, respectively.
+The Foundation received contributed personnel services from the University of approximately \$150,000 for both years ended June 30, 2021 and 2020.
+These costs were allocated to management and administrative expenses for both June 30, 2021 and 2020.
 The contributed personnel services are based on an allocation of costs incurred by the University.